LibraryOfCongress/concordia/README.md

 # Welcome to Concordia

-Concordia is a platform developed by the Library of Congress (LOC) for crowdsourcing transcription and tagging of text in digitized images.
-The first iteration of Concordia was launched as crowd.loc.gov in the autumn of 2018.
+Concordia is a platform developed by the Library of Congress (LOC) for crowdsourcing transcription and tagging of text in digitized images with the dual goals of collection enhancement and public engagement.

-The application asks volunteers to transcribe and tag digitized images of manuscripts and typed materials from the Library’s collections that cannot be translated well by optical character recognition (OCR).
-All transcriptions are made by volunteers and reviewed by volunteers.
-The completed transcriptions will be returned to back to [loc.gov](https://www.loc.gov/) to improve search, readability, and access to handwritten and typed documents.

 Concordia is a user-centered project centering the principles of trust and approachability.
 [Read our full design principles here](https://github.com/LibraryOfCongress/concordia/blob/master/docs/design-principles.md).

+LOC launched the first iteration of Concordia as [By the People at crowd.loc.gov](https://crowd.loc.gov/) in October 2018.

+The application invites volunteers to transcribe and tag digitized images of manuscripts and typed materials from the Library’s collections.
+All transcriptions are made by volunteers and reviewed by volunteers.
+It takes at least one volunteer to transcribe a page and at least one other volunteer to review and mark it complete.
+Some complex documents may pass through both transcription and review many times before they are accepted as complete.

 Concordia leverages the [LOC’s API](https://libraryofcongress.github.io/data-exploration/) to pull materials from the Library's catalog.
-In future developments, completed transcriptions will be exported as a single document, in bulk by item, project or campaign, or as BagIt bags.
+Completed transcriptions can be exported out of the application in a single CSV or individual TXT files in a BagIt bag.

+The Library of Congress publishes Concordia-created transcriptions on [loc.gov](https://www.loc.gov/) to improve search, readability, and access to handwritten and typed documents.
+Individual transcriptions are published alongside the transcribed images in digital collections and transcriptions are also published in bulk as [datasets](https://www.loc.gov/search/?fa=contributor:by+the+people+%28program%29).

-_Concordia and crowd.loc.gov are supported by the National Digital Library Trust Fund._
+_Concordia and By the People are supported by the National Digital Library Trust Fund._

 ## Want to help?